 A big part of developing a web app is its capacity to scale.
 No matter what kind of project you are aiming to launch, you have to be ready for the influx of users and expect the system to handle it.
 Be extra vigilant because there might be a time when your system is not flexible enough and cannot support a heavy load.
 To prevent this, it is critical to get started on application scalability before the development step comes in.

-This article guides to the meaning of a scalable web application and how to create one that can process a huge data stream without the unexpected breakdowns.
-So let’s move further to discover the details of this process and start with the website scalability definition.
+This article guides how to create scalable web applications that can process a huge data stream without unexpected breakdowns.
+So let’s move further to discover the details of this process and delve into the guide to building a scalable web application.

-When it comes to the factors that influence the web application scalability, it is important to allocate the following:
+When it comes to the factors that influence scalability in web applications, it is important to allocate the following:

 When searching online for the definition of scalability types, you will find that there’s no single certain term for it.
 Some consider scalability in terms of separating cloud computing with horizontal, vertical, and diagonal scaling principles, where: